OneSignal/OneSignal-Website-SDK/README.md

 This SDK allows your site's visitors to receive push notifications from you.
 Send visitors custom notification content, target specific users, and send automatically based on triggers.

 View our [website](https://onesignal.com) and our [documentation](https://documentation.onesignal.com/docs/website-sdk-overview) to get started.
-This repository always matches our latest Web SDK `onesignal.com/OneSignalSDK.js`.

 ## Structure